- Basic Horticulture

 5."Tissue Culture Techniques for Horticultural Crops" by Kenneth C Torres

-“Tissue Culture Techniques for Horticultural Crops” Book Review: This book was designed for those graduating students of B.Sc Agriculture/ Horticulture or teachers who are concerned about the techniques and practices of plant cell cultures for horticultural crops.
-It explains ornamental horticulture, fruit and vegetable crop production, botany, forestry and other areas of plant science.
-Several chapters in this book also provide a brief, general review of important cultural parameters.
-It also explains the techniques for establishment and manipulation of specific species.
+“Tissue Culture Techniques for Horticultural Crops” Book Review: This book is intended for B.Sc Agriculture/Horticulture graduates or teachers who are interested in learning about the techniques and practices of plant cell cultures for horticultural crops.
+The book covers topics such as ornamental horticulture, fruit and vegetable crop production, botany, forestry, and other areas of plant science.
+Additionally, there are several chapters dedicated to providing a general review of important cultural parameters.
+The book also offers guidance on the establishment and manipulation of specific species.

 6."Bacterial and Viral Disease and Their Management in Horticultural Crops" by P Parvatha Reddy